In this page

 Further to this, the 8 week contact with the health visitor often takes place simultaneously to the 6 week GP contact, but in order to be entered onto the NCCHD, separate data collection forms need to be submitted for each contact.
 This can result in a number of 6 week contact forms being submitted by the health visitor instead of the 8 week contact form.
 Therefore the number of 8 week contacts on the NCCHD is lower than the number of contacts occurring in practice.

-Other health visitor contacts which align with childhood vaccination appointments also suggest there is an undercount of activity recorded in NCCHD as immunisation rates are greater than the rate of eligible children receiving Healthy Child Wales Programme contacts.
+Health visitor contacts which align with childhood vaccination appointments also suggest there is an undercount of activity recorded in NCCHD.
+Vaccination appointments (typically carried out by a general practice nurse) are usually arranged to happen at the same time and location as HCWP contacts with the health visitor, however vaccination rates are greater than the rate of eligible children receiving Healthy Child Wales Programme contacts.

 Welsh Government officials are continually working with health boards and primary care colleagues to improve the quality of data recorded at all contacts and it is hoped that an electronic data collection system may be introduced in the future to help with this.